ethereum-oasis-op/baseline/README.md

    - run `docker-compose down` to stop containers
    - run this command to give the docker command a clean slate: `docker volume prune -f && echo volume pruned && docker system prune -f && echo system pruned && docker network prune -f && echo network pruned`
    - run through the steps in __Development/Test Environment__
+2. Increase RAM allocated to Docker
+   - Consider these steps if you are running many of the `radish` containers and your PC is bogged down
+   - Check the memory usage by running `docker stats`
+   - If the containers are using most of the RAM allocated to Docker, you can increase RAM available to Docker by clicking the Docker Desktop icon in the task bar.
+Choose `Preferences --> Advanced`, then increase `Memory` to `3.0GiB` or whatever value you want (default is `2.0GiB`).

 ### Front-end development

 ## API